ILSC Board

 Board Director

-Roy was elected to the NSW Aboriginal Land Council in 2007 and was Chairperson of the Council from 2015 until mid-2019.
+Roy is the proud owner of RC Associates a 100 percent Aboriginal owned operated company.
+Roy was elected to the NSW Aboriginal Land Council in 2007 and was Chair of the Council from 2015 until mid-2019.
 He is also a member of the Darkinjung Local Aboriginal Land Council and Gandangara Local Aboriginal Land Council.

-In 2017, Roy was selected to be a member of the Prime Minister’s Indigenous Advisory Council and chosen to be a member of the Advisory Committee for the Australian Law Reform Commission’s Inquiry into the incarceration rates of Aboriginal and Torres Strait Islander peoples.
+In 2017, Roy was selected to be a member of the Prime Minister’s Indigenous Advisory Council and chosen to be a member of the Advisory Committee for the Australian Law Reform Commission’s inquiry into the incarceration rate of Aboriginal and Torres Strait Islander peoples.
+In 2024, Roy was appointed as CEO, Forster Aboriginal Land Council.

-He has served on the New South Wales Local Government and Shires Association and previously worked at various government agencies and Aboriginal community controlled organisations.
+He has served on the NSW Local Government and Shires Association and previously worked at various government agencies and Aboriginal community-controlled organisations.

 Roy also has qualifications in social welfare and works in a voluntary capacity to help Aboriginal men who are experiencing challenges with drugs and alcohol.